clover/clover-ios-sdk/README.md

 pod 'CloverSDK'
 ```

-Import CloverSDK in each file you're using the SDK:
+Import CloverSDK in each file where you're using the SDK:

 ```